shiro-han/BeyLab-Redux-Refactor/README.md

 # Deliverables:

 - Render a list of all Beyonce images

-- When a User clicks on a Beyonce image in `BeyContainer` it should change the `favorite` key of that object to `true`, which should then add that Beyonce to the FavoritesContainer, or `false`, which should then remove it from the FavoritesContainer
+- When a User clicks on a Beyonce image in `BeyContainer` it should change the `favorite` key of that object to `true`, which should then add that Beyonce to the FavoritesContainer.

+- When a User clicks on a Beyonce image in the `Favorites` container, it should change the `favorite` key of that object to `false`, which should then remove it from the FavoritesContainer and send an alert saying "I got a hot sauce in my bag, swag"

 # What are we practicing?